 When you’re just getting up and running, it may feel like you’re the mom and pop corner shop up against the big shiny supermarket that’s opened next door.
-It’s tempting to keep your focus on getting new customers through your own front door, but there’s another way to hold your own against the competition: Offer superior customer service.
+It’s tempting to keep your focus on getting new customers through your own front door, but there’s another way to hold your own against the competition: Provide superior customer service.

-From live chat to help desks to strategies for scaling, here are 12 ways to help deliver sensational ecommerce customer service.
-Even better, the more you can integrate these into one system, the easier your job will be.
+From live chat to help desks to strategies for scaling, here are 12 ways to help your company deliver sensational e-commerce customer service.
+Even better, the more you can integrate these channels into one system, the easier your job will be.

 1. Offer live chat

 We live in a WhatsApp world, so if you run an ecommerce store and you’re not using live chat, prepare to be pleasantly surprised.
 In fact, if you’ve got traffic then this is possibly the only ROI that can be measured in minutes.
 There are too many benefits to offering live chat support on your site to list here, but think in terms of being able to handle anything from sales inquiries to proactive upselling to questions about invoices and shipping—not to mention post-sales support.
 By leveraging pre-written macros within the experience, Live chat can also help you and your team to be more productive, and also more consistent in your responses, as you can build in some pre-written responses.

 And if you’re already using live chat, don’t pat yourself on the back quite yet.
 When it comes to providing excellent customer service, consider that rapid-fire chats can also lead to a rich stream of opportunity.
 Make time to go back through your chat transcripts to see if there are places to address customer feedback or to follow-up about issues raised outside the primary reason the customer may have initiated the chat.

 2. Set up a knowledge base (KB)

 Knowledge bases aren’t just for tech companies.
 These can be set up for internal or external use and are valuable as a customer service tool.
 They’re also an SEO goldmine, providing the opportunity to target some long-tail keywords.